Effective: September 2004

 - Non-service vehicle parked in loading or service zone for more than 15 minutes (tow-away after 1 hour).

-- Non-service vehicle parked in designated service vehicle parking (tow-away)
+- Non-service vehicle parked in designated service vehicle parking or service driveways (tow-away)

 - Parking in designated no-parking zone (tow-away).